douaeelh2/Java-Doc/README.md

                     hashSet.add("orange");
                     hashSet.add("banana");

-                    System.out.println("Elements in HashSet:");
+                    System.out.print("Elements in HashSet:");
                     for (String fruit : hashSet) {
-                        System.out.println(fruit); //Output : Elements in TreeSet: banana  orange  apple }
+                        System.out.print(fruit); //Output : Elements in HashSet: banana  orange  apple }
                 }
             }
          ```

+    `TreeSet:`
-    - `TreeSet:` It is implemented using a red-black tree.
+    - It is implemented using a red-black tree.
 It stores elements in sorted order (either natural ordering or specified by a comparator).
-      -  Elements are sorted either in their natural ordering (if they implement Comparable) or using a comparator provided at creation time.
     -  Also does not allow duplicate elements.
 Trying to add duplicates will not result in adding the duplicate element.
     -  Elements are iterated in sorted order, according to the natural order or the comparator used.
     -  Does not allow null elements.
 If you try to add a null element, it will throw a NullPointerException.

          ```java
             public class Main {